probonopd/MiniDexed/README.md

 ![minidexed](https://user-images.githubusercontent.com/2480569/161813414-bb156a1c-efec-44c0-802a-8926412a08e0.jpg)

 [Dexed](https://asb2m10.github.io/dexed/) is a FM synthesizer closely modeled on the famous DX7 by a well-known Japanese manufacturer.
 MiniDexed is a port to run it on a bare metal Raspberry Pi (without a Linux kernel or operating system).
+On Raspberry Pi 2 and larger, it can run 8 Dexed instances, basically creating an open source equivalent of the TX802 (8 DX7 instances without the keyboard in one box).

-## TODO
+## Features

- Contributions are highly welcome.

 - [x] Get [Synth_Dexed](https://codeberg.org/dcoredump/Synth_Dexed) to build with [circle-stdlib](https://github.com/smuehlst/circle-stdlib)
 - [x] Upload SD card contents to [GitHub Releases](../../releases)